About the Program

 Lauren Kroiz, Associate Professor.
 History and theory of photography and new media, race and ethnic studies, the relationships between regionalism, nationalism and globalism.

 Henrike Lange, Associate Professor.
 Medieval art.

 Anneka Lenssen, Associate Professor.
 Global modern art.

-Gregory Levine, Associate Professor.
+Gregory Levine, Professor.
 East Asian studies, history of art, Japanese art and architecture, histories of collecting, history of museums, Buddhist art and architecture, Buddhist visual culture.

 Margaretta M. Lovell, Professor.
 Architecture, design, American art.

 Todd Olson, Professor.
 Early modern art.

-Sugata Ray, Assistant Professor.
+Sugata Ray, Associate Professor.
 Early modern, visual culture, Hinduism, Islam, architecture, Urban cultures, environmental studies, ecology, aesthetics, globalization, postcolonial studies, colonialism, museums, historiography, art history, India, South Asia.

 Ivy Mills, Lecturer.
 First Millennium BCE Italy, Reception, Collecting.